vlvagerviwager/awesome-anti-burnout/README.md

 Please contribute or leave feedback by making [pull requests](https://github.com/vlvagerviwager/awesome-anti-burnout/pulls) or [issues](https://github.com/vlvagerviwager/awesome-anti-burnout/issues).

-Remember that there is no substitute for talking to supportive friends, family, or colleagues, nor for talking to a professional trained to help you with your mental wellbeing.
+Remember that there is no substitute for talking to supportive friends/family, or a professional trained to help you with your mental wellbeing.

 What | Where | Year Added
 --- | --- | ---